Welcome Home, UArtists!

 Housing Application Schedule

 The availability of on-campus housing is limited.
-Therefore, housing applications and deposits must be received by the appropriate deadline to guarantee on-campus housing reservations for the fall and spring semesters.
+Therefore, housing applications must be received by the appropriate deadline to guarantee on-campus housing reservations for the fall and spring semesters.

-For current students, the housing application process begins in early March.
-Campus Life will send an email to current students with an application link and additional details.
+For current students, the housing application process begins in early March and applications will be due in April (Date TBA) to be guaranteed housing for the 2024-2025 academic year.
+Roommate requests must be made in April April (Date TBA) through the Housing Portal.
+Campus Life will send an email to current students with an application link and additional details to the housing selection process.

-Newly accepted students will receive a housing application and additional details about the housing process following their acceptance materials.
-Housing deposits for new students are due May 1.
+Newly accepted students will receive a housing application and additional details about the housing process following their acceptance materials beginning April 1.
+Housing deposits for new students are due May 1 and applications are due on May 15th to be guaranteed housing for the next academic year.
+All roommate requests must be made by June 15th.
 Please note that for newly accepted students, a housing deposit cannot be made before the tuition deposit is submitted.

-After these deadlines, housing applications and deposits will continue to be accepted while space remains available.
+After these deadlines, housing applications will continue to be accepted while space remains available.
 In the event that all campus housing spaces are full, students will be added to a housing waitlist.

 Dining Services offers a wide selection of vegan, vegetarian, kosher and dairy-free culinary options and is able to accommodate any dietary restrictions you might have.
 From freshly prepared salads and deli sandwiches to plentiful pasta dishes and hand-tossed pizzas, you won’t want to eat the same thing every day.

 All students are able to use dining services.
-Students who live on campus are required to have a meal plan.
-Off-campus and commuter students may choose from a variety of meal plans or simply pay with cash or a card.
+Students who live on campus are required to have a food (meal) plan.
+Off-campus and commuter students may choose from a variety of food(meal) plans or simply pay with cash or a card.

 Housing Policies & Support